(Part 2 of a 3 part series)

 - If your trainer is seen poking, forcing, prodding, jerking, yanking or popping the leash, bullying or using any physical force or intimidation on the dog such as: staring, looming over the dog, making threatening gestures, forcing the dog to do something, or flooding an animal, you have found a fraud.
 Run the other way and your dog will kiss you thanks later.

-- If they flash celebrities pictures and name drop throughout their conversations with you and on their web site as their sales pitch, that is typically meant to distract you from finding their credentials, which many times do not exist.
+- If they flash celebrities pictures and name drop throughout their conversations with you and on their website as their sales pitch, that is typically meant to distract you from finding their credentials, which many times do not exist.
 Celebrities don’t know about dog training or behavior any more than the average person does.
 In addition, most celebrities are as diligent about privacy and security as we are and I often sign confidentiality and nondisclosure agreements when I am working with one of my many high profile clientele.
-If a person or company is constantly name-dropping I would find another dog trainer and company.
+If a person or company is continually name-dropping, I would find another dog trainer and company.